Is Something Holding You Back?

 Why?

 The answer is simple.
 Knowledge is not enough.
-The distribution numbers are taken from the sales team at a national fitted furniture company.
+The distribution numbers in the image below are taken from the sales team at a national fitted furniture company.

 We also do not take the view that people can be distilled down into five groups or that traits remain consistent throughout a lifetime.
 They may also be different depending on the environment and other factors.